 Eco-friendliness

 Like many places in India that are in transition from village to town, the infrastructure for water, sanitation and waste management is woefully inadequate in Orchha.
 Open defecation is still the norm, plastic waste is scattered along the roadsides and new houses are constructed without proper drainage or waste water treatment.
 Friends of Orchha is demonstrating eco-friendly techniques of construction and sanitation in its home-stay project.
-We also involve the local youth in campaigning for a 'clean, green Orchha

 Construction